meza/trance-stack/README.md

 ### Renovate bot setup

-The stack uses [Renovate](https://www.mend.io/free-developer-tools/renovate) to manage dependency updates.
+We use [Renovate](https://www.mend.io/free-developer-tools/renovate) to manage dependency updates.
 To take advantage of it, you will need to install the [Renovate GitHub App](https://docs.renovatebot.com/getting-started/installing-onboarding/#hosted-githubcom-app).

 First, navigate to https://github.com/apps/renovate and click on the Install button.